 The Employer may adjust an overtime-eligible employee's workweek and work schedule without prior notice in emergencies.
 The employee will be paid callback pay in accordance with Article 41, Compensation, and overtime pay as applicable.

-F. Employee-Requested Schedule Changes
+F. Employee-Requested Schedule Changes Overtime-eligible employees' workweeks and work se

 Overtime-eligible employees' workweeks and work schedules may be changed at the employee's request and with the Employer's approval.